Maadajibao/project-3-sink-a-ship/README.md

 Sink a ship is based on the classic game battleship.

-In this version, will receive a short "mission" objectiv which is to sink enemy ships.
+In this version, the user will receive a short "mission" objective which is to sink enemy ships.
 There after player will get ask for their name.
 Two boards are then generated.

 The users ships are indicated by an @ sign and the computers ships are hidden, which the user cannot see.